 - Stun setting (damage type).
 This weapon has an alternative stun setting that causes non-lethal damage of given type when it is set on.
 The Stun damage is same as the weapon’s normal damage.
 Switching the weapon to stun setting or back to its normal damage setting requires a bonus action.

 - Vicious.
-This weapon causes devastating damage and it inflicts a critical hit on a roll of 19 – 20.
+This weapon causes devastating damage or is exceptionally accurate and lethal.
+It inflicts a critical hit on a roll of 19 – 20.
 If the attack would cause a critical hit otherwise on lower results than 20, then the critical range is reduced by one.
 For example, if the character would normally score a critical hit on a roll of 19 – 20, with a Vicious weapon a critical hit would happen on a roll of 18 – 20.

 The following weapons are more or less examples and place holders.

 |Vibro-dagger||600 Cr||1d4 slashing||0.25 kg||Light, Finesse, Armor piercing, Thrown (range 4 /8 m)|